 Compression provides more disk space and network efficiency in IT systems.
-There are different type, level and performance compression algorithms.
+There are different types, levels, and performance compression algorithms.

-tar.gz is de facto standard for Linux systems for a long time.
-In this tutorial we will look different ways to unzip or uncompres
+tar.gz is defacto standard for Linux systems for a long time.
+In this tutorial, we will look at different ways to unzip or uncompress

-tar is our old friend which can provide compress and decompress of a lot of different compression formats.
+tar is our old friend who can provide compress and decompress of a lot of different compression formats.
 We will unzip

 test.tar.gz in this example with